MirrorFuzz/MirrorFuzz/README.md

 Evaluated on TensorFlow, PyTorch, OneFlow, and Jittor, MirrorFuzz demonstrates significant improvements in bug detection.
 It increases code coverage by 39.92% on TensorFlow and 98.20% on PyTorch compared to existing methods.
 Moreover, it discovers 315 bugs, 262 of which are new, and contributes to fixing 80 bugs, with 52 assigned CNVD IDs.

-MirrorFuzz offers a powerful solution to identify and mitigate shared bugs in deep learning frameworks, improving their reliability and security for AI applications.
+MirrorFuzz offers a powerful solution to identify and mitigate shared bugs in deep learning frameworks, improving their reliability and security for Deep Learning frameworks.